FAFSA forms must be filed every year.

 Undergraduate level students must be enrolled in at least 12 credit hours per semester to receive Institutional money.
 All students, undergraduate or graduate, must be enrolled at least half-time per semester to be eligible for student loans.
 (Half-time for Undergraduate level = 6 credits; Graduate level = 5 credits)

-Effective for the 2015-16 academic year: For students who live off-campus, the most institutional aid they can receive in one academic year is $9,000.
+Effective for the 2015-16 academic year: For students living off-campus, the most institutional aid they can receive in one academic year is $9,000.
 If your housing changes, your award will be revised accordingly.
+Institutional aid includes, but are not limited to: academic scholarships, university grants, athletic grants or scholarships, and other performance-type scholarships.
+This cap does not include federal or state funds or loans.
+If you are considering moving off campus and have questions, please contact the Financial Aid office.

 There is no institutional aid for summer sessions.
 Federal Loans may be available if you are enrolled at least 1/2 time.